Medicine Lodge. Kansas – Making Peace With the Indians

 In the 1890s, dissension ran high in Medicine Lodge and in the surrounding country between cattlemen who wanted an open range and settlers who wanted to make homes, build fences, and till the soil.
 By 1900, however, the feud subsided, and soon, cattlemen owned great ranches to the south and west of town, and farmers raised their chickens and hogs, planted their gardens, and tilled the soil in the fertile valley along the river.

-By the early 1900s, Medicine Lodge had become the Atchison, Topeka & Santa Fe Railroad terminus, which extended from Kiowa in the southeastern part of the county.
-By 1910, it was called home to about 1,200 people and boasted five churches, two banks, and two newspapers.
+By the early 1900s, Medicine Lodge had become the Atchison, Topeka & Santa Fe Railroad terminus extending from Kiowa in the southeastern part of the county.
+By 1910, it was home to about 1,200 people and boasted five churches, two banks, and two newspapers.
 There was a daily hack that operated to Eagle and Lasswell.

 Grand Hotel in Medicine Lodge, Kansas by Kathy Alexander.

 The city’s population peaked in 1960 at 3,072.
-Since that time, however, like other agricultural communities across the Sunflower State, its population has fallen over the years.
-Today, it is called home to about 2,000 people.
+Since then, however, like other agricultural communities across the Sunflower State, its population has fallen.
+Today, it is home to about 2,000 people.

 Medicine Lodge features several sites and events that celebrate its rich history.
-The Stockade Museum, located at 209 W Fowler (US Hwy 160), a replica of a timber fortress, features photographs and artifacts of the town and area history.
-The site also includes an 1877 Log Cabin, Gypsum House, and an Old Jail inside the Stockade walls.
+The Stockade Museum, located at 209 W Fowler (US Hwy 160), is a replica of a timber fortress that features photographs and artifacts of the town and the area’s history.
+The site also includes an 1877 Log Cabin, the Gypsum House, and an Old Jail inside the Stockade walls.
 The Carry Nation Home is located right next door.
-A Peace Treaty Statue of a frontiersman and Indian clasping hands and the Wisner Fountain, which was initially used to water horses, are located on North Main Street.
+A Peace Treaty Statue of a frontiersman and Indian clasping hands and the Wisner Fountain, initially used to water horses, are located on North Main Street.

 Medicine Lodge Museum by Kathy Weiser-Alexander.